shadimasoumi/Segmentation/docs/source/usage.rst

 .. _`MATLAB Bioinformatics Toolbox`: https://www.mathworks.com/products/bioinfo.html

-To use the function, we need `MATLAB Bioinformatics Toolbox`_:
+To use the function, we need `MATLAB Bioinformatics Toolbox`_: and:func:`mat2tiles`.

-and also, :func:`mat2tiles` is needed :meth:`docs.source.sourceCode.mat2tiles`
 The ``Int`` is an image ``"innerSheath", "outerSheath" and "lens"``, should be defined, otherwise, :py:func:`segmentation` will raise an error.